henvic/picel/README.md

 ## test_assets branch
 The test_assets branch exists to the sole purpose of serving as a branch for binary image files for the integration tests.
 It only contains binary files (and nothing else) and maybe rebased at any time since its history doesn't matter.
 It's used to checkout the `test_assets` directory whenever the tests are run.

-Currently the images on the test_assets branch, despite [AdditiveColor](https://commons.wikimedia.org/wiki/File:AdditiveColor.svg), are thw following photos I've taken and published on [my Flickr account](https://www.flickr.com/photos/henriquev):
+Currently the images on the test_assets branch, besides [AdditiveColor](https://commons.wikimedia.org/wiki/File:AdditiveColor.svg), are the following photos I've taken and published on [my Flickr account](https://www.flickr.com/photos/henriquev):

 * [Golden Gate Bridge after the sunset](https://www.flickr.com/photos/henriquev/8872926264)
 * [Rocks & waves @ Big Sur #1](https://www.flickr.com/photos/henriquev/11274440243)